Post-Operative Instructions: Robotic Radical Prostatectomy

 no longer cover it up with gauze or band aids.

-the catheter from falling out of the penis.
+which prevents the catheter from falling out of the penis.
 Do not try to remove the catheter on your own.

 - The catheter will remain in place for approximately 7 days.
 It will be removed at our office.

 - If you don’t have any urine output for 3 hours and you are feeling discomfort in your lower abdomen, you must go to your nearest emergency

 - It is normal to have urine and blood leak around the catheter.
 This is particularly normal when you are experiencing bladder spasms.

 - Blood/blood clots in the urine are also normal.
 If you see this occurring be sure to hydrate yourself in an effort to flush out any clots.